rbourgeois33/heat-equation-hpc-tools/README.md

 # Heat equation
 This miniapp is a simple use case of the Kokkos, MPI and PDI libraries for solving the linear heat equation on a 2D cartesian mesh with periodic boundary condition.
-In particular, it showcases the use of `Kokkos::parallel_for, Kokkos_parallel_reduce` and `PDI_MULTI_EXPOSE`.
+In particular, it showcases the use of `Kokkos::parallel_for, Kokkos_parallel_reduce` and `PDI_MULTI_EXPOSE`in a MPI context.

 - Kokkos (https://github.com/kokkos/kokkos)
 - MPI (https://github.com/open-mpi)